-So at the end of your marketing plan, include a section showing how you know the suggested strategies, activities, and content will help reach the company’s goals.
+So at the end of your marketing plan, include a section showing how you know the suggested strategies, activities, and content will help achieve the company’s goals.
 Marketing statistics are a great way to show your strategies are based on solid research.
 Whenever possible, use data from your own past marketing efforts.

 Putting it all together

 Compile these eight components using a marketing plan template.
 Soon you’ll be showing your team a fresh marketing plan that will knock their socks off!
-Once you've covered these eight key points in a written marketing plan, you’re well on your way to promoting and growing your business or organization.
+Once you've covered these eight key points in a written marketing plan, you’re well on your way to promoting and growing your organization.